yapalfredo/CountriesApp/README.md

 # CountriesApp
 Modern Android app using Java, MVVM, Dagger2, RxJava & more (Course Repo)

-This app was created from following the course I bought from Udemy.
+This app was created from following a course I bought from Udemy.

 # Implemented Features
 - MVVM Architecture